kuronekouwu/EnkaNetwork.py/README.md

 ```

 ## Assets NameTextMapHash
 The `NameTextMapHash` is a hash map that contains the name text of the assets.
-You cane get `NameTextMapHash` from `hash_id` like this:
+You can get `NameTextMapHash` from `hash_id` like this:

 ```py
 import asyncio